mroest/drupal-df/README.md

 Installing a LAMP server and Drupal site isn't that hard and I believe you shouldn't have to install a shitload of ruby.

 Just make sure you have Vagrant and Virtualbox installed and try ./go.sh

+## Requirements

++ Debian wheezy 7.1 basebox (see Vagrantfile)
++ Enable the image_allow_insecure_derivatives configuration variable in your settings.php (see install script)
++ Drush version 5.10.0
++ Apache runs with vagrant userid to allow changes in /files

+### Other things that you might want to changes

++ Caching is disabled (don't no why)